Hostile Takeover

 I guess we did both drown, in the end.

 J crested in the air, less than five hundred feet from the spire.
 She could see the battle-worn furrow from here.
-As her processor slowed to a crawl and her visor started to aberrate, she thought: at least N and V wouldn’t have to look far to find her body.
+As her processor slowed to a crawl and her visor started to aberrate, she thought: at least N and V won’t have to look far to find my body.

 Oil: 0.3L | Core Temp: 68.9C